 Amsterdam has some truly amazing food, while it might be a little expensive with the average lunch costing €14, it’s still worth exploring their local delicacies.
 My top three being their cheese which you can hardly miss with cheese shops on every corner offering free samples.
 Their fries with Vlaamse sauce, a mix between mayonnaise and salad dressing are worth trying at a number of the street stalls.
 Last but certainly not least the delicious fresh stroopwafels.

 9) Get a free Ferry to an Art Island

 Rather than spending lots of money on a canal cruise, why not try one of Amsterdam’s free ferries.
-The ferry port is located behind Amsterdam station and offers various routes from the quick 3 minute ferry to the other bank with the eye film museum.
-To the trip I would recommend to NDSM island.
+The ferry port is located behind Amsterdam station and offers various routes from the quick 3-minute ferry to the other bank with the eye film museum.
+To the trip, I would recommend to NDSM island.

-NDSM island is an old shipyard turned into somewhat of an artist paradise, full of bizarre sculptures, cafes and host to a number of festivals and events.
+NDSM island is an old shipyard turned into somewhat of an artist paradise, full of bizarre sculptures, cafes and host to several festivals and events.
 The 903 ferry leaves fairly regularly taking about 15 minutes to get there.
 It’s a bizarre place but worth checking out if you have a spare couple of hours in Amsterdam.
-There is an giant warehouse full of shipping containers turned into artist studios, it’s interesting to walk around the two levels and see what they are working on.
-We ended up seeing a modern art piece that was a live barbie peep show.
+There is a giant warehouse full of shipping containers turned into artist studios, it’s interesting to walk around the two levels and see what they are working on.
+We ended up seeing a modern art piece that was alive barbie peep show.
 There is also a great cafe on the island that is worth the visit alone, made out of an old greenhouse and with plenty of outdoor space to sit and watch the waves on the ‘beach’.
 If you have a free afternoon in Amsterdam and are looking for something cheap and quirky then make the trip to NDSM island.